DISCLAIMER: Stupidity presents an elusive threat throughout history, often impossible to overcome.

 The nemesis of stupidity is truth.
 Yet, as Yuval Harari notes, truth is 1) scarce, 2) hard to find, 3) hard to prove, 4) hard to understand, and 5) often painful.

-This explains why most speakers talk abundant nonsense, which is cheap, easy to assimilate, and impossible to disprove.
 If we can't measure what is true or false, at least we can measure the factual to non-factual rate.
 Not all truths are factual (most right-brained truths, like love, music, insight, etc., aren't) yet those are not the subject of this measurement.

 We propose establishing tangible criteria to measure stupidity—akin to an IQ score—such as an Stupidity Quotient (or "SQ").
 This framework might help us understand stubborn, self-defeating behaviors that lead to harmful outcomes, promoting awareness and better decision-making.